LordTocs/CastMate/README.md

 ## CastMate Setup

 1. Register a new Twitch application [Here](https://dev.twitch.tv/console/apps/create).
+Use this redirect URL: http://localhost/auth/channel/redirect

 2. Forward port 80 (or port of your choosing) in your router to the machine running this code.
 Reference [https://portforward.com/](https://portforward.com/) or this [YouTube Guide](https://www.youtube.com/watch?v=NTLDsEuQlYc&ab_channel=TheBreakdown) for help.